Instructor contact information

 • WebEx should be set up by students’ teammates.
 If the student is uncomfortable asking, the instructor can facilitate that conversation (e.g., email the students’ teammates, cc’ing the student, and ask if anyone can setup a WebEx meeting for class).

-Every Friday, you will meet with your classmates and instructor to work through that day’s coursepack Rstudio group lab.
-The lab will reinforce the ideas learned in the activities and lecture completed Monday and Wednesday but with the use of Rstudio for exploring and analyzing data.
+After all topics within a module have been completed, you will meet with your classmates and instructor team to work through a RStudio group lab, which is provided in your coursepack and will be completed during class time.
+The lab will reinforce the topics learned in the activities but with the use of RStudio for exploring and analyzing data.

 • Each group will turn in selected questions from the lab to Gradescope.
-Labs are due Friday at 9pm Mountain Time each week.
+Labs are due at 9 pm Mountain Time on dates indicated on the course calendar.

 • The lowest lab grade will be dropped.

-• Each student will also turn in each lab for completion at the beginning of the following class period.
+• Each student will also turn in each lab for completion at the beginning of the following class period for that class period’s Engagement grade.

 You will complete weekly assignments in Gradescope.
 These should be completed individually (meaning all answers should be written in your own words), but you may use your classmates, tutors, or your instructor/co-instructor/TA for assistance.